 Elevated creatinine phosphokinase (CPK), indicative of muscle damage, may also be present in some patients with NMS due to a condition in which damaged skeletal muscle breaks down rapidly (rhabdomyolysis) or when a patient’s white blood cells in the blood are elevated (leukocytosis).
 While these situations may occur in some patients, they are not specific to the syndrome nor are they present in all cases.

-Contrarily, if NMS is the result of withdrawal from Abilify, then the medication is re-administered as quickly as possible.
 The next step in treatment would be supportive measures, including hydration, cooling blankets or ice packs, the use of other medications, or any other medical therapy required to correct any metabolic abnormalities that may be present.

 When treated early and aggressively, NMS is typically not fatal and most patients recover completely within two to 14 days.
 But if diagnosis and treatment are delayed, recovery can take several weeks or months, and surviving patients may be left with complications relative to the kidneys and the heart.